Technical SEO

 When you perform the above test for mobile usability in Google Search Console, it will give you the final result you may expect.
 Suppose you got errors with the AMP-enabled page and no error after disabling AMP.
 In such a case, try changing the CSS for the object, causing the AMP version’s errors or disabling the AMP for the particular page.

-The Page resource couldn’t be loaded, other errors.
+The Page resource couldn’t be loaded, and other errors.

 If the above two methods fail, page resources could be the reason.
 The website breaks the connection for Google bots.

-In such a case, contact your hosting provider to increase the connection time out or request a time of at least 60 seconds for your website.
-That means the connection can stay for 60 seconds, at least for a session, to load all resources.
+In such a case, contact your hosting provider to increase the connection time out or request a time of at least 120 seconds for your website.
+That means the connection can stay 120 seconds, at least for a session, to load all resources.

 Conclusion